Do You Need to Hire a Lawyer for Misdemeanor Charges?

 It is JUST a misdemeanor.
 How serious can it be?
 Do I even really need a lawyer for misdemeanor charges?
 These might be the thoughts running through your mind if you have been charged with a misdemeanor.
 Because misdemeanors are usually thought of as minor offenses, people charged with misdemeanors often think they can go it alone in court because the consequences of a misdemeanor conviction are minimal.

 In our experience, there is no such thing as a small crime.
-Any criminal charge, even a misdemeanor, can have serious, long term consequences.
-While it may feel like a pain, especially financially, hiring an attorney for your misdemeanor charge is usually worth it in the long run.
+Any criminal charge, even a misdemeanor, can have serious, long term consequences as it will go on your criminal record.
+While it may feel like a pain, especially financially, hiring a criminal defense attorney for your misdemeanor charge is usually worth it in the long run.

-If you have been charged with a misdemeanor, consider these recommendations when deciding whether or not to hire an attorney:
+If you have been charged with a misdemeanor, consider these recommendations when deciding whether or not to hire an attorney since they know the criminal justice system.

 What is a misdemeanor?